 Distributors deliver content to YouTube Movies & TV through a certified aggregator (such as Filmhub, Quiver, or another YouTube-approved partner) or via a direct YouTube Content Manager (CMS) partnership for larger catalogs.
 Content cannot be uploaded to the premium storefront through a standard YouTube channel.
 Delivery involves submitting per-title avails with territory, rights type (TVOD and/or AVOD), and window dates, then uploading video assets (ProRes in MOV or H.264 in MP4, up to 4K), subtitle files (SRT or TTML), metadata, and artwork.
 Content ID reference files are registered separately to capture passive royalties from user-uploaded clips.
 Molten Cloud automates avails generation from verified TVOD and AVOD rights data and unifies royalty tracking across all three YouTube revenue streams.

-YouTube Content ID is a rights management system that automatically scans all user-uploaded videos against a database of registered reference files.
+YouTube Content ID is a rights management system that scans user-uploaded videos against reference files registered by approved rights holders.
 When a match is detected, the rights holder can choose to monetize the matched video (earning ad revenue from it), block it, or track its viewership.
-Distributors who register their titles in Content ID earn passive royalties from user-uploaded clips — trailers, clips, fan edits, and full uploads — without requiring any additional licensing action.
+Distributors who register their titles in Content ID earn passive royalties when user-uploaded material (clips, trailers, reaction videos, fan edits, or full copies set to monetize) matches their reference files, without requiring any additional licensing action.
 Content ID registration is separate from YouTube Movies & TV storefront delivery but should be part of every YouTube delivery workflow.
 Molten Cloud tracks Content ID claims, monitors disputed matches, and incorporates Content ID revenue into unified per-title royalty statements alongside TVOD and AVOD earnings.

 See how YouTube delivery works in Molten Cloud